top of page

 Search

-Perimenopause and menopause are a bit like living with a housemate who rearranges your furniture at night.
-One day you’re fine, the next your sleep is weird, your mood is spicy, and your body is storing fat like it’s preparing for a long winter in Antartica.
+Perimenopause and menopause can feel like living with a housemate who rearranges your furniture at night.
+One day you’re fine, and the next, your sleep is weird, your mood is spicy, and your body is storing fat like it’s preparing for a long winter in Antarctica.
 And then someone chirps, “Just eat less and move more!”
 Sure.
 I’ll also simply “relax” and “stop overthinking.” 🙃

 Here’s what actually helps in the real world: hitting your protein goals.
-It’s not glamorous.
-It’s not trendy.
-But it’s the habit that makes everything else easier when hormones start freelancing.
+It’s not glamorous or trendy, but it’s the habit that makes everything else easier when hormones start freelancing.

 As oestrogen declines, a few things tend to show up uninvited: